Friday, 29 November 2019

 My family lived in the house prior to the one in which I currently reside between November 1965 and June 1972 (when we flitted), but because I still attended the secondary school across the road and hung out with pals in the evenings at the neighbourhood shops a stone's throw away, I didn't really miss it (didn't have a chance to I guess) until around a dozen or so years later, after we had again moved to yet another house in 1983.

 "Where did that bull come from?"
-I heard him ask my mother while I was in the kitchen, who informed him that I had brought it in.
-I think he had only been back in the house a few days, possibly a week, when he was again hospitalised for the final time, never making it home again.
-I appreciated my pal giving me that bull, because it was a link to my old neighbourhood, likely having sat in my pal's living room while I yet lived in the area as a child - it connected me to the place in a tangible way.
+I heard him ask my mother while I was in the kitchen, who informed him I'd brought it in.
+I think he was only back in the house a few days, maybe a week, when he was again hospitalised for the final time, never making it home again.
+I appreciated my pal giving me the bull, as it was a link to my old neighbourhood, likely having sat in his living-room while I yet lived in the area as a child - it connected me to the place in a tangible way.

 Now it has another significance, in that it was the last 'new' household item my father ever laid eyes upon before he passed away.
 I doubt that he would've viewed it in the same way as me, as a link to the past, and though I never got to explain to him where it had come from, I'm glad he got to see it and sort of 'welcome' it into the house before he himself left it for the final time.